|

 IEooc_Methods2_Reading1

-Exercise: Cement production, efficiency strategies and related indicators: The goal of this exercise is to consolidate your understanding of basic quantitative system analysis.
+Exercise: Cement demand and production, efficiency strategies and related indicators: The goal of this exercise is to consolidate your understanding of the stock-flow-service nexus and of basic quantitative system analysis.
 Also, to get some detailed knowledge about energy use and greenhouse gas emissions of the cement industry.
 Prerequisites: No advanced math required.
 Level of difficulty: (++)

 IEooc_Methods2_Exercise1.